MaPLe: Multi-modal Prompt Learning: Understanding Multi-modal Prompts

 Our experimental results in Section \ref{lab:comparision_base_to_new} indicates that the performance gains of MaPLe in comparison to Co-CoOp varies significantly across different datasets.
-For some datasets, like ImageNet and Caltech101, the gains are less than 1\%, while on other datasets like EuroSAT, FGVCAircrafts and DTD, MaPLe shows significant improvements over Co-CoOp.
-To better understand when MaPLe is most effective, we dissect the individual dataset performances and perform an exhaustive per-class analysis.
+For some datasets, like ImageNet and Caltech101, the gains are less than 1\%, while on other datasets like EuroSAT, FGVCAircrafts and DTD, MaPLe shows significant improvements like +13\% over Co-CoOp.
+To better understand at which cases MaPLe is most effective, we dissect the individual dataset performances and perform an exhaustive per-class analysis.
+Consistent with earlier work \cite{bahng2022visual}, we conjecture that CLIP pretraining dataset has been curated in a way that maximizes its zero-shot performance on ImageNet-1k and can be used as a proxy for CLIP pretraining dataset.
+Further, datasets like EuroSAT (satellite images) and DTD (texture dataset) has more distributional gap from ImageNet \cite{bahng2022visual}.
 Fig.~\ref{fig:per_class_bar} shows per class analysis for selected datasets in the order of increasing diversity (distribution gap w.r.t CLIP pretraining dataset, \ie generic objects).
 The overall trend indicates that MaPLe is more effective than Co-CoOp as the diversity of the dataset increases.
 We conjecture that this is because fine-tuning or prompting bridges the gap between the distribution of the downstream and the pretraining dataset and thus improves the performance.
 However, the effectiveness would therefore be less substantial for datasets with little distribution shifts.
-This intriguing property is also validated for visual prompting in literature~\citep{bahng2022visual}.
+This intriguing property is also validated for visual prompting in literature~\cite{bahng2022visual}.
 MaPLe provides completeness in prompting by learning both vision and language prompts to effectively steer CLIP, this makes it more adaptive than Co-CoOp to improve on datasets with larger distribution shifts.

 Additionally, we note that MaPLe benefits on categories which would have been rarely seen by CLIP during its pretraining (400 million image caption dataset, obtained from internet images).
 We observe that MaPLe provides significant gains over Co-CoOp for vision concepts that tend to be rare and less generic, \eg, satellite images.
 In contrast, MaPLe performs competitively to Co-CoOp on frequent and more generic categories \eg, forest, river, dog, \emph{etc}.
 Multi-modal prompts allow MaPLe to better adapt CLIP for visual concepts that are rarely occurring as compared to existing uni-modal prompting techniques.
 In Table~\ref{table:class_category_analysis}, we highlight category-wise comparison between MaPLe and Co-CoOp for some selected datasets.